est66/Application-Mobile-Project-Antoine-Esteem/README.md

 On the the issue list, you can push the "view" button and see the detailed issue on one pages in with you can put comments and see other peoples comments.

+### In App Tutorial
-You can access the in-app tutorial on the bottom of the list-issue page
+You can access the in-app tutorial on the bottom of the issue-list page

 <img src="https://github.com/est66/Application-Mobile-Project-Antoine-Esteem/blob/master/src/assets/imgs/tuto.PNG" width="30%" height="30%" title="Access Tutorial">